-- Turn the TV and Blu Ray/DVD Home Theater ON. - Select the TV channel you wish to watch. - Press the FUNCTION button on the Blu Ray DVD Player remote to set Home Theater to "Audio" mode.
-Select Sound Mode + or from the DVD player remote to select listening mode.
+- Turn "ON" the TV and Home Theater System.

+- Select the TV channel you wish to watch.

+- Press the FUNCTION button on the Home Theater System remote to set Home Theater to "AUX Input" mode.

+Press the Sound Effect button on the Home Theater System remote to select listening mode.

-Turn TV and/or Home Theater volume up.
+Turn TV and/or Home Theater System volume up or down.